 - Information on the carrel application must be kept accurate and updated.
 Contact information on the application will be used to communicate with the carrel occupant.
 The occupant is responsible for all communications sent to the address(es) supplied.

-- Carrels are assigned for one semester and can be considered for extension if the applicant continues to be eligible for carrel use and is in compliance with policies governing the use of carrels.
+- Some carrels are assigned for one semester and can be considered for extension if the applicant continues to be eligible for carrel use and is in compliance with policies governing the use of carrels.

 Carrel Access and Occupancy: